alexkononon/TPO2_KA_S28228/README.md

 ## Usage

-### Command-Line Interface (CLI)

-To use the CLI:

-Run the `Main` class.
-Follow the prompts to input the country, city, and currency code.
-View the fetched weather information, currency exchange rates, and Wikipedia data in the console output.
-### Graphical User Interface (GUI)

-To use the GUI:

 Run the `Main` class.
 A GUI window will appear.
 Input the country, city, and currency code in the provided text fields.